jinmingjian/sde/README.md

 Just search "sde" and install from your vscode's Extensions view.

 This project only __depends on official Swift project's tools test-side tool [sourcekitd-repl](https://github.com/apple/swift/tree/master/tools/SourceKit/tools/sourcekitd-repl)__ which [has became available for Linux now](https://bugs.swift.org/browse/SR-1676) by Swift development team.
 But I consider to make a [a more controllable interface](https://github.com/jinmingjian/sde/issues/9).
 See [FAQ](#FAQ) to get more infos.

+NOTE: **now add an experimental built-in sourcekit interface (only for macOS)**.
+If you can not build your own sourcekitd-repl, You can use the built-in one via "swift.sourcekit.use_built_in_bin" config option.
+Please make you use the development snapshot .
+More discusses could been seen in [this issue](https://github.com/jinmingjian/sde/issues/13).

 The project is based on the latest dev build of swift (and its tools) and the latest release of vscode/typescript.
 Because it uses new features as possible to make the developer's life easier.
 We consider to make the versions of dependencies stable when the dependencies go stable as well.